-Frank Dixon is currently serving his first term as Chair of the Democratic Party of Oregon, after serving three terms as First Vice-Chair.
-He has been a member of the Democratic National Committee and the DNC LGBT Caucus since 2007, and was elected in 2013 by the Western Region of the Association of State Democratic Parties to serve on the national ASDC Executive Committee.
-Chair Debbie Wasserman Schultz appointed Frank to serve on the thirty member DNC Rules and Bylaws Committee in August of 2013.
+Frank Dixon was elected Chair of the Democratic Party of Oregon in 2013, after serving three terms as First Vice-Chair.
+He has been a member of the Democratic National Committee and the DNC LGBT Caucus since 2007.
+Frank is serving his second term on the Association of State Democratic Chairs Executive Committee as the Western States Chair’s representative.
+In addition Frank serves on the thirty member Democratic National Committee Rules and Bylaws Committee.

-After moving eight times with his military family between five U.S. states and Germany, Frank graduated from Mount Carmel High School on Chicago’s Southeast side and the University of Notre Dame with a BA in American Studies and Communications.
+After moving eight times with his military family between five states and Germany, Frank attended Mt.
+Carmel HS located in Chicago’s inner city Woodlawn neighborhood and then graduated from the University of Notre Dame.

 He entered active duty as an Infantry Unit Commander in 1973 and retired in the Army Reserves after serving with the 104th Division as a commander of the Leadership Academy (drill sergeant school) and as the Division’s internal auditor.

 Frank arrived in Oregon in 1976 to attend Lewis & Clark Law School.
 After receiving his law degree, Frank practiced consumer law for fifteen years in state and federal courts.
-He was the lead attorney on early cases filed in the Oregon Court of Appeals and US Ninth Circuit Court of Appeals on behalf of consumers under the Fair Debt Collection Practices Act.
+He was the lead trial attorney on early cases filed under the Fair Debt Collection Practices Act and argued cases in the Oregon Court of Appeals and US Ninth Circuit Court of Appeals on behalf of consumers.
 Frank taught other lawyers about consumer protection and is a published author on the subject.

-Frank started community organizing as a precinct committee person and neighborhood association leader, and went on to lead the group of neighborhood associations for West and Northwest Portland.
-Appointed to serve on numerous city and countywide commissions, Frank became the Portland City Commissioner’s staff liaison to the Office of Neighborhood Involvement in 1999.
+Frank began his community organizing as a Democratic precinct committee person and neighborhood association leader, and went on to Chair the coalition of neighborhood associations for West and Northwest Portland.
+Appointed to serve on numerous city and county commissions, Frank served as assistant to Portland City Commissioner Saltzman with staff assignments that included the Office of Neighborhood Involvement.

 Party Office Holder